Victory/SharePodcasts/README.md

 In no particular order

- - Build the feed updater thread pool and executor
  - Terms of Service
  - Add a field to episodes collection to search text and index on that
  - Add text explaining the site on the homepage